Help GSMOL Grow Leaders!

 One is Legislative Contact (LC), who acts as a liaison with the Legislative Action Team (LAT) Committee to help encourage residents to support our bills.
 See more about the LAT and LCs under the LEGISLATION tab.

-The other is Membership Coordinator (MC), who is a liaison with the Membership Committee to help “recruit” new GSMOL members in the park, find potential leaders, and build a GSMOL Chapter.
+The other is Membership Coordinator (MC), who helps to “recruit” new GSMOL members in the park, which can lead to the formation of a GSMOL Chapter..

 As an LC or MC for your park, you are at tbe end of a pipeline that leads up through several levels of leadership to the GSMOL Board of Directors.